List of United States Navy aircraft squadrons: Aircraft Squadron designations

-In April 2018 a new squadron type designation was created apart from the existing "V" for fixed wing squadron and "H" for rotary wing squadron when Air Test and Evaluation Squadron Twenty Four was programmed for establishment to develop unmanned aerial systems (UAS) for the U.S. Navy and Marine Corps and it was designated UX-24 seeming to create a third squadron type designation of "U".
-However six years prior, in 2012 the navy had established a squadron to train operators of rotary winged UASs designating it HUQ-1 (that squadron was later disestablished in 2014), then in 2016 it established an "unmanned patrol squadron" to fly the MQ-4 Triton designating it VUP for V-fixed wing, U-unmanned, P-patrol and on 1 October 2022 it established its first MQ-25 Stingray unmanned areal refueling squadron designating it VUQ-10 all sticking with "V" for fixed wing and "H" for rotary wing regardless of the fact that the aircraft were unmanned aerial systems.
+In April 2018 a new squadron type designation was created apart from the existing "V" for fixed wing squadron and "H" for rotary wing squadron when Air Test and Evaluation Squadron Twenty Four was programmed for establishment to develop unmanned aerial systems (UAS) for the U.S. Navy and Marine Corps and it was designated UX-24 seeming to create a third squadron type designation of "U" for squadrons flying unmanned aerial systems.
+However six years prior, in 2012 the navy had established a squadron to train operators of rotary winged UASs designating it HUQ-1 (that squadron was disestablished two years later in 2014), then in 2016 it established an "unmanned patrol squadron" to fly the MQ-4 Triton designating it VUP for V-fixed wing, U-unmanned, P-patrol and on 1 October 2022 it established its first MQ-25 Stingray unmanned aerial refueling squadron designating it VUQ-10 all sticking with "V" for fixed wing and "H" for rotary wing regardless of the fact that the aircraft were unmanned aerial systems.
+UX-24 is the only Navy squadron designated by a first letter other than V or H.